About us

 - Confident: Leading positive change in mental health.

 Wherever you are in Kent and Medway, we’re here for you and your loved ones.
+These values were co-developed in 2025 as part of our trust identity priority and launched in October 2025.

 The support we give